NotZeri/Zeri-Mod-Manager/README.md

 ## Installation

-1. Download release
+1. Download the release you need
-2. Run installer
+2. Run the installer
 3. Select game folder
 4. Press install